Paul Watson

-Paul Franklin Watson (born December 2, 1950) is a Canadian-American conservation and environmental activist, who founded the Sea Shepherd Conservation Society, an anti-poaching and direct action group focused on marine conservation activism.
+Paul Franklin Watson (born December 2, 1950) is a Canadian-American environmental, conservation and animal rights activist, who founded the Sea Shepherd Conservation Society, an anti-poaching and direct action group focused on marine conservation activism.
 The tactics used by Sea Shepherd have attracted opposition, with the group accused of eco-terrorism by both the Japanese government and Greenpeace.
 Watson is a citizen of Canada and the United States.

-The Toronto native joined a Sierra Club protest against nuclear testing in 1969.
+Watson, a native of Toronto, has been an environmental activist since his teens.
+He joined a Sierra Club protest against nuclear testing in 1969 and crewed onboard the Greenpeace Too in November 1971, to oppose nuclear testing at Amchitka Island in the Aleutians.
+In 1972, he was a co-founder of Greenpeace.
 Because Watson argued for a strategy of direct action that conflicted with the Greenpeace interpretation of nonviolence, he was ousted from the board in 1977.
-However, Greenpeace has stated that Watson was an influential early member, but not one of the founders of Greenpeace.
-That same year, he formed the Sea Shepherd Conservation Society.
+Greenpeace has since stated that Watson was an influential early member, but not one of the founders of Greenpeace.
+Watson states that Greenpeace has revised their history but Jerry Rothwells documentary How to Change the World firmly established Watson as the 8th founding member of Greenpeace, with the lifetime membership number of 007 with Robert Hunter being 000.
+The same year, he formed the Sea Shepherd Conservation Society.
 The group was the subject of a reality show named Whale Wars.

-He promotes veganism, population reduction and a biocentric, rather than anthropocentric, worldview.
+Watson promotes aggressive non-violent intervention to defend marine life and marine eco-systems.
+He also promotes Biocentrism.

 Watson's activities have led to legal action from authorities in countries including the United States, Canada, Norway, Costa Rica and Japan.
 He was detained in Germany on an extradition request by Costa Rica in May 2012.
 An Interpol red notice was issued on September 14, 2012, at the request of Japan and Costa Rica.
+Watson has never been convicted of a criminal felony despite numerous arrests during his career.